artfisica/ICTP-2018/class-material/README.md

+# Open Data training
-### This folder contains the PDFs and other material used in the workshop at ICTP.
+## This folder contains the PDFs and other material used in the several Open Data workshop in 2018
+arturos@cern.ch

 -------------